Niomi Provinsis a suicide attempt survivor.

-Niomi Provins is a student in Austin, TX.
+Niomi Provins lives in Austin, TX.
 I photographed her on November 28, 2013 (Thanksgiving), and interviewed her later via telephone.
-She was 19 at the time.
+She was 19 and a student at the time.

 The second time I thought about it, like, actually thought about [attempting] suicide, I was 16—just barely 16—and I was in a bad place.
 I was drinking a lot, doing a lot of drugs.
 I was, at that point, cutting every day just for some release of anything.
 It seemed like I wasn’t going to get better, and there was nothing else I could think of doing.
 I tried drinking.
 I tried drugs.
 Boys, girls, it didn’t matter.
 I had done a lot of things in a very short period of time and my life was still the same.
 It just seemed like, once again, it was the only way out.
 I don’t like being stagnant, and I was stuck.